lightshiftdesigns/simply-taskful-public/help-docs.md

 - Your data is private and never leaves your device
 - Perfect for users who want to use the app without cloud sync
 - All core features work in local mode (tasks, categories, notifications, calendar import, etc.)
+- **Note:** Local Mode is only available to users who have never created an account.
+Once you create an account, this option is no longer available.

 ### Cloud Mode